Preparing for the Intel® Many Integrated Core Architecture

 This chapter provided you with a wealth of resources for your application development environment configuration and use, resources for documentation and support, and topics to consider when you examine your applications in preparation for moving to the many core era.

-At this point you should have explored and joined our online development community at https://mic-dev.intel.com, available to all customers in 2012 beta testing program - PUBLIC LINK COMING SOON! (make sure you have bookmarked this page!).
+At this point you should have explored online development community at the Intel® MIC Developer Portal (http://software.intel.com/mic-developer) (make sure you have bookmarked this page!).
 And you should know where to find your compiler documentation.
 In addition, you should know to always check the Release Notes for your compiler for new and timely information at each update.
-You should also have a bookmark to the MIC Developer Community Forum for all your questions, tips, and bug reporting.
+You should also have a bookmark to the Intel MIC Developer Community Forum for all your questions, tips, and bug reporting.

 You should have completed the necessary step of verifying that your application builds and runs correctly with the latest Intel® Composer XE 2013 (or newer) compiler.
 Support for the Intel® MIC architecture is only available in these newer compiler packages from Intel.